Fai4534/Object-detection-and-segmentation/README.md

+# 🧪 Detection and Segmentation of Zones of Inhibition using Detectron2

-This project uses Detectron2, a state-of-the-art deep learning framework for object detection and segmentation, to automatically detect and segment zones of inhibition in antibiogram test images.
-These zones help clinicians evaluate antibiotic effectiveness.
+This project uses Detectron2 to detect and segment zones of inhibition in antibiogram test images.
+These zones indicate the effectiveness of antibiotics against bacterial growth.
+Automating this process supports faster and more consistent diagnostic decisions.

+---

+## 🎯 Business Objective

+Antibiograms are used by clinicians to monitor local antibiotic resistance patterns.
+During lab testing, antibiotics are applied to bacterial cultures, and zones of inhibition—areas with no bacterial growth—are measured to determine susceptibility.
+This project automates the detection and measurement of these zones using image detection and segmentation.

+---

+## 🧰 Tech Stack

+- Language: Python
+- Libraries: PyTorch, Detectron2, OpenCV, NumPy, Matplotlib

+---

+## 🧠 Project Overview

-The workflow includes:
+The project includes:

-Dataset setup (images + COCO-style annotations) Detectron2 model training
+- Data setup and visualization
+- Registration of the dataset in COCO format
+- Training a Detectron2 model
-Model inference on test images
+- Performing inference on new images
-Visualization of bounding boxes and masks
-Modularized code for reuse and clarity

-The project is divided into multiple folders: input data, source code, trained model output, and notebooks for training and inference.
+- Visualizing and interpreting results

+---